Eden Medina is Associate Professor of Informatics and Computing, Affiliated Associate Professor of Law, and Adjunct

 understandings of Latin American history and the geography of

-At Indiana University, she teaches courses in social informatics,
+At Indiana University, she teaches courses on social informatics,

-information ethics, technology and the First Amendment, geographies of
+computer and information ethics, data and society, technology and the First Amendment,

 technology.
-She is also an affiliated fellow of the Information Society
+She is an affiliated fellow of the Information Society

 Award: 2016 Amsterdamska Award from the European Society for the Study of Science and Technology (EASST) given to Beyond Imported Magic: Essays on Science, Technology and Society for "the most creative collaboration in an edited book in the broad field of science and technology studies."